 One of my favorite things to do is to come up with unique ways to give the gift of tickets, money, or photos, into the design of the envelope I am placing the gift in.
 Why be ordinary, when with a little bit of time, ingenuity, and a trip to your craft cabinet you can enhance the ordinary into something special and truly unique.
-I have found that when I add a handmade touch to the gifts I give, it makes them all that more appealing to the reciever.
+I have found that when I add a handmade touch to the gifts I give, it makes them all that more appealing to the receiver.

-My illustrations below are just some of the ways I have personalized envelopes that I have given to my family and friends over the years.
+My illustrations below are just some of the ways I have personalized gift envelopes that I have given to my family and friends over the years.
 I have made each one of these in the past, but never took photos of them before I gave them away.
 These illustrations have been created from my memory.
 I hope they inspire you to come up with some ideas of your own to give your family and friends that they will not only love and remember, but perhaps cherish for a long time.

 Open an existing envelope and lay it on the wrong side of the paper you want to make an envelope out of.
 Trace around it, then cut it out with scissors.
 Form new envelope by following the folds of the original one.
 Glue bottom flap with a glue stick.